Updated 2025-02-22

 From an API standpoint: IP addresses are included in the Ipv6 object and the distinction between public and private is controlled using the public/private subnet flag.

 Internet access You control whether a subnet is public or private.
 You add or remove a public IP address from a private IPv4 address on a VNIC (assuming the VNIC is in a public subnet).
 You control whether a subnet is public or private.
-You do not add or remove a public IP address to or from the VNIC as you do with IPv4.
+You don't add or remove a public IP address to or from the VNIC as you do with IPv4.
 Instead you enable or disable the internet access for all IPv6-enabled resources in the subnet using the public/private subnet flag.

 Primary and secondary labels Each VNIC automatically has a primary private IP address, and you can assign up to 32 secondary private IPs per VNIC.
-You choose to add an IPv6 address to a VNIC, with no primary or secondary label.
+You can decide to add an IPv6 address to a VNIC, with no primary or secondary label.
 You can assign up to 32 IPv6 addresses per VNIC.

 Route rule limits See Service Limits.
 IPv4 and IPv6 route rules can reside together in the same route table.
 IPv6 route rules can target only an internet gateway, local peering gateway, or DRG.
 Limit on number of IPv6 route rules in a route table: 50.